quipper/devops-test/README.md

 Make a presentation about an architecture of the system below.
 You can use any software, cloud services and protocols.
-In the presentation, you can bring in documents or write it on whiteboard there.
+Please prepare a document to explain and share the url of the document with the interviewer on the day of the interview.
 No need to submit the document in advance.
+The interview will be conducted online.

 ### Asynchronous Job System